 Funding for Department of Housing and Urban Development Programs

-THE HOME INVESTMENT PARTNERSHIP PROGRAM: The HOME Program allows state and local governments to address their communities’ most pressing housing needs.
+The HOME Investment Partnership Program: The HOME Program allows state and local governments to address their communities’ most pressing housing needs.
 HOME funding has seen significant cuts over the last several years from more than $1.8 billion in Fiscal Year (FY) 2010 to $950 million in FY2017.
-HPN asks Congress for $1.2 billion for the HOME Program in FY 2018.
+HPN asks Congress for $1.2 billion annually for the HOME Program.

-RENTAL ASSISTANCE: Federal housing programs have been chronically underfunded.
+Rental Assistance: Federal housing programs have been chronically underfunded.
 Today, just one in four families eligible for federal housing assistance get the help they need.
-To address this need HPN asks Congress to increase funding for rental assistances programs including Housing Choice Vouchers and Project Based Rental Assistance.
+To address this need HPN asks Congress to increase funding for rental assistance programs including Housing Choice Vouchers and Project Based Rental Assistance.

 Funding for the CDFI Fund

-The CDFI Fund Program administers competitively awarded grant programs that provide loan capital to community development financial institutions (CDFIs) that serve borrowers and communities the traditional banking sector does not reach, helping create more than 30,000 jobs, provide affordable financing to over 13,000 small businesses, and invest more than $700 million in rural communities annually.
-HPN members request $250 million for the CDFI Fund in Fiscal Year 2018.
+The CDFI Fund administers competitively awarded grant programs that provide loan capital to community development financial institutions (CDFIs).
+CDFIs serve borrowers and communities the traditional banking sector does not reach, each year creating more than 30,000 jobs, providing affordable financing to over 13,000 small businesses, and investing more than $700 million in rural communities.
+HPN requests $250 million annually for the CDFI Fund.

 See It Work: International Housing Partnership